-Experimental AI-generated summary referencing Polymarket data · Updated5kt meteor strike in 2026?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · Updated5kt meteor strike in 2026?

 The object must be classified as a natural meteoroid; events involving artificial objects or reentry vehicles do not qualify.